duncantl/RllvmSQLiteUDF/README.md

 ##How to run the example
 ```
-make fib.ll
+make minSQLFib.ll
-Rscript run1.R
+Rscript run2.R
 ```
-You may not need to create fib.ll, but if you get an error in the call to parseIR(), you will.
+You may not need to create minSQLFib.ll, but if you get an error in the call to parseIR(), you will.
 This happens when you use a version of LLVM that is different from the version of clang used to create the fib.ll file and the format of the IR is slightly different.